Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     Brains to the **Broadcast Hub**.
 2. Select the **RollerAgent** GameObject to show its properties in the Inspector window.
-3. Drag the Brain **RollerBallPlayer** from the Project window to the RollerAgent **Brain** field.
+3. Drag the Brain **RollerBallBrain** from the Project window to the RollerAgent **Brain** field.
 4. Change **Decision Interval** from `1` to `10`.
 5. Drag the Target GameObject from the Hierarchy window to the RollerAgent